-Between 1950 and 1960, the partnership between singer Nat King Cole and arranger Nelson Riddle was one of the most fruitful in all of pop music.
+Between 1950 and 1960, the partnership between Cole and Riddle was one of the most fruitful in all of pop music.
 Together they made over 250 recordings for Capitol Records, including two of the biggest hits records of the 1950s: “Mona Lisa” and “Too Young.”
 Cole and Riddle’s relationship (like their music) was easy-going and professional, and together they elevated the craft of American Popular Music.
 I’ll explore that singer-arranger partnership on this episode.

 It can be said that Nelson Riddle made Nat King Cole a genuine pop star and worldwide phenomenon, and Cole made Riddle the most respected man in the pop music business.
 They needed each other.
 Nat and Nelson were two of the most talented, professional, hard-working, and easy-going gentlemen in the industry.
 Their partnership was devoid of any drama: it was carefree and easy.
 Nelson’s arrangements were simple and straightforward, which matched the smooth delivery of Cole’s voice without any unnecessary flash.